CumulusNetworks/docs/content/cumulus-netq-49/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 - 4.2.0 or earlier: upgrade incrementally {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System/" text="to version 4.3.0">}}.
 Then {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}} and perform a {{<link title="Install the NetQ System" text="new installation of NetQ 4.9.0">}}

 During the upgrade process, NetQ will be temporarily unavailable.
-## Upgrading from NetQ 4.8, 4.7, 4.6, or 4.5

-You can upgrade directly to NetQ 4.9.0 if your deployment is currently running version 4.8.0, 4.7.0, 4.6.0, or 4.5.0.
-### Back up your NetQ Data
+## Before You Upgrade

+1. Verify that the admin app is running with the `netq show status` command.

+2. Verify that Kubernetes is running with the `kubectl get pods` command.

+    If either of these commands display errors, you will not be able to upgrade NetQ.
+You must reset the NetQ server with the `netq bootstrap reset keep-db` command and perform a {{<link title="Install the NetQ System" text="fresh installation">}}.

-Before you upgrade, you can {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}.
+3. {{<link title="Back Up and Restore NetQ" text="Back up your NetQ data">}}.
 This is an optional step for on-premises deployments.
 NVIDIA automatically creates backups for NetQ cloud deployments.

-### Update NetQ Debian Packages
+## Update NetQ Debian Packages

 1. Update `/etc/apt/sources.list.d/cumulus-netq.list` to netq-4.9: